NEI-LSR/Section-on-Perception-Cognition-and-Action/_pages/openings.md

 ---
-title: "Vacancies"
+title: "Openings"
 layout: default
 excerpt: "Openings"
 sitemap: false
-permalink: /vacancies
+permalink: /openings
 ---

-We are always looking for new group members with X, Y and Z.
+We invariably have open positions for postdocs, postbacs and technicians.
-Lorem ipsum
+If you are interested in joining the lab please <a href="bevil@nih.gov">email Bevil</a>.